-15 A note on monist and dualism models in determining the application of international treaties in national laws.
+14 A note on monist and dualism models in determining the application of international treaties in national laws.
 The monist view generally asserts that international law prevails over domestic law thus making international law directly incorporated into domestic law once it becomes binding.
-According to the dualist approach, in order for a part of international law to become binding domestically, it must be transposed into domestic law, or otherwise it will have no legal effect. http://con.oxfordjournals.org/content/9/1/274.full.pdf+html 16 Art 144 of the Constitution of Namibia.
-17 Sect 231(4) of the South African Constitution (1996).
-18 Gent 119(14)(4) be the Time human Constitution (1090).
+According to the dualist approach, in order for a part of international law to become binding domestically, it must be transposed into domestic law, or otherwise it will have no legal effect.
+Visit oxfordjournals.org

+15 Art 144 of the Constitution of Namibia.

+16 Sect 231(4) of the South African Constitution (1996).

+17 Sect 111B(1)(b) of the Zimbabwean Constitution (1980).